Rocky Neck State Park: Features

-The park is crossed by the Northeast Corridor, Amtrak's main line from New York to Boston, on a right-of-way first chartered in 1848 by the New Haven and New London Railroad.
+The park is crossed by the Northeast Corridor, Amtrak's (~Mile Post 112.4) main line from New York to Boston, on a right-of-way first chartered in 1848 by the New Haven and New London Railroad.
 A 1934 footbridge carries pedestrians over the tracks between the pavilion and its parking lot.
 The 36 ft arched steel bridge has been documented by the Historic American Engineering Record, which describes it as "an unusual surviving example of a railroad footbridge."